marpa/translucence/README.txt

 Current Version Notes
 ---------------------
-This release refactors theme css to reduce and simplify it.
-This release also add minor revisions to UI
+This release refactors how the header image, site title and description are displayed.
+Significant changes are also made to the sidebar toggle UI.
+Finally, theme configuration and options are refactored in order to support theme options version updating and configuration extensibility.

 Downloads